pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

     This helps to organize the code.
 *   All other rules for your language should extend this class.
 The purpose of this class is to provide a visitor via the method `buildVisitor()` for analyzing the AST.
 The provided visitor only implements the visit methods for specific AST nodes.
-The other node types use the default behavior and you don't need to care about them.
+The other node types use the default behavior, and you don't need to care about them.
+*   Note: This is different from how it was in PMD 6: Each rule in PMD 6 was itself a visitor (implementing the visitor interface of the specific language).
+Now the rule just provides a visitor, which can be hidden and potentially shared between rules.

 ## 11. Create rules
 *   Creating rules is already pretty well documented in PMD - and it’s no different for a new language, except you